smithy-lang/smithy-dafny/codegen/README.md

 3. Clone the GitHub repository for [smithy-dafny](https://github.com/awslabs/smithy-dafny) somewhere nearby, being sure to initialize submodules.
-   If this repository is still private, reach out to aws-arg-dafny@amazon.com.
+   If this repository is still private, reach out to aws-arg-dafny@amazon.com for access.

    This is necessary because it contains reusable Dafny code that the generated client will depend on, but is not yet independently distributed for